 Over 300 Pokemon can be captured natively in the Unova region of Black and White 2, gracing it with the largest regional Pokédex to date.
 For those feeling bummed out by the absence of an international Pokédex in Sword and Shield, Black and White 2 is a sobering retreat.

 4. Best Remake: Pokemon SoulSilver

-    A decade on from their debut on the Nintendo Game Boy, Pokemon Gold and Silver were starting to feel a bit long in the tooth.
+A decade on from their debut on the Nintendo Game Boy, Pokemon Gold and Silver was starting to feel a bit long in the tooth.
 Considering they were — and still, are — the only games in the franchise spanning two regions, their remaking was long overdue in 2009.

 But, even more so than Red and Blue remakes FireRed and LeafGreen, which came out five years prior, Pokemon SoulSilver and HeartGold did their source material justice, introducing a suite of new features to an already content-dense foundation.

 Pokemon SoulSilver and HeartGold, like every mainline Pokemon release, are variants of the same game, with specific creatures exclusive to each.

 Though it can also be captured in HeartGold, Lugia is featured on the front cover of Pokemon SoulSilver, therefore it is the superior of the two.
 Bundled with SoulSilver and HeartGold is a PokéWalker accessory.
 Clip it to your pants and you can level up and catch Pokemon while leisurely walking around.

 In some regards, Pokemon Go is the natural evolution of SoulSilver and HeartGold.
 These remakes paved the way for the ultimate Pokemon experience, with a never-ending list of things to see and do, including the return of the Battle Frontier, 16 gym badges, new areas, interregional wild Pokemon, and much, much more.

 Play Free Online and Offline 2 Players Pokemon Fighting Games